alexyoung/ico/docs/index.md

 ### Grouped Bar Graphs

 Multidimensional arrays will be rendered as 'grouped' bar graphs.
 Notice that two colours are specified, one for each bar in the group.
 This is still a work in progress and hasn't been tested thoroughly yet.

+In grouped bar graphs, the index for `highlight_colours` is the index from left to right, starting from zero.

 <pre class="prettyprint lang-js"><code>
 new Ico.BarGraph(